PREVENTING CHILD LABOUR IN FISHERIES

 - Supported and implemented components of the Nation Action Plan 2016–2021 of the Ministry of Gender Children and Social Protection (MoGCSP).

 - Improved knowledge on CLaT in fisheries as a serious issue of destructive implications amongst traditional leaders and within communities in the Central Region.

 - Revived and strengthened Child Panels for adjudication of CLaT within jurisdiction of MMDAs in the Central Region.

-The project also targets the Department of Social Welfare, the Department of Labor and District Assemblies to bring social services more forcefully to bear, such as reproductive health education and access to family planning services and commodities.
-We will engage the National Steering Committee on Child Labour in the design and roll out of any communications campaign.
+- FoN highlighted the need for the Department of Social Development, the Department of Labor and District Assemblies to bring social services more forcefully to bear, such as PHE (reproductive health education and access to birth-spacing services and commodities) to vulnerable communities and persons.

 - FoN also networks with local and international organizations that works to eliminate TIP